NexulAcademy/weather-app/readme.md

 https://www.youtube.com/watch?v=uBR2wAvGces
 just logs the data from the API to the console.
 You will need to use that data to place it on the page.

+TIP: You may want to wrap your fetch call in a custom function of your own, that takes a parameter of the zip code OR GPS location to show weather for.

+   function showWeather(zip) {
+     // TODO: build url and make fetch call here
+   }

 Updating page elements
 ======================